Getting Through the B.A. in Economics Program

 Applied Economics: this is the best concentration for students who are sure they want to enter the business world.
 It provides a mix of business courses and Economics courses and is suitable for students who want to work in existing businesses or those who want start their own business.
 Students with this concentration can go into other fields also.

-You can also get guidance for the B.A. in Political Economy by clicking here.
+You can also get guidance for the B.A. in Political Economy.